nhsbsa/nhsbsa-digital-playbook/src/data/power-bi/measures/measures.md

 Model-level measures should be stored in a "_Measures" container.
 Report-level measures should be stored in a "_Measures for report" container.

+        The “_Measures” table should contain measures held in the model, where “_Measures for report” should contain single report specific measures.
+When looking at an in-service model there should be nothing listed in “_Measures for report” table.
+Any measures that reside in the report only should be in the “_Measures for report” table, never in the “_Measures” table.

 ### Why use measure containers?